 Shameless plug?
 Maybe.
 But, let’s put it this way: if you’ve already shelled out some bucks to a personal trainer, you’ll be less inclined to stay in with pizza and America’s Got Talent and more motivated to hit the gym as you’d originally planned.
 Plus, a personal trainer is not only paid to create routines for you (so you can turn your brain off and not get overwhelmed with equipment), but she’s also there to motivate you with tons of support and affirmations – especially when the going gets tough.
 It’s an investment that will pay off in more ways than one.
 You’re worth it!

 Brianne Hogan is a contributing writer for She Does the City and a personal trainer and healthy eating coach in the GTA.
-You can follow her on Instagram: @briannehogan_trainer and check out her free Beginner’s 4 Week At-Home Workout series here.
+You can follow her on Instagram and Facebook and check out her free Beginner’s 4 Week At-Home Workout series here.